KevinColemanInc/KevinColemanInc.github.io/_posts/2019-02-07-fraud-detection.md

 ## Shadow banning

-When a user has been marked as a scammer, rather than kicking them off the platform, this signaling that they have been caught and thus they would just create a new account, I would shadow ban their account.
+When a user has been marked as a scammer, rather than kicking them off the platform and signaling that they have been caught, I would shadow ban their account.
 When you are shadow banned, your profile and messages are hidden from all of the other users and your account can only see a static list of fake profiles.
 The scammer will think everyone is ignoring them and maybe there are not many active users on the app.

 Stopping these scammers is like playing whack-a-mole.
 I want to slow them down as much as possible